wrwr4859/Project_4_NBA_WR/README.md

 - **Model Refinement**: Further tuning of neural networks and exploration of other models (e.g., XGBoost).
 - **New Metrics**: Integrate advanced player tracking data or defensive metrics to improve prediction accuracy.
 - **Expanded Timeframe**: Apply the model to more extensive regular-season datasets and compare performance trends.
+- **Feature Engineering**: Include additional feature engineering in the model to explore interaction amongs independent variables and their impact on PIE.

 ## Terminology
 - MIN (Minutes Played)